 With your image tended to, use your social media sites to spread the word about your job openings, reach out to people who appear to have an interest or the right qualifications for the job, and ask your own team to help spread the word among their friends and acquaintances.
 After all, sometimes a happy employee is the best advertisement your company can have.

 When it comes to retaining a stellar staff, employee development programs can help.
 And even if you're working in a virtual environment, you can use instant messaging, and a wide range of online tools to foster employee development.
 For instance, an internal mentoring program can be based around instant messaging, email, video chat or phone calls and streaming technology can be used to host webinars that can help your team learn new skills.

 If you have a staffer, or a group of employees, who want to (or need to) learn a new skill, giving them time and/or the money to attend a conference or class can not only help your team stay informed and improve their skills, but it can help them stay inspired and feel valued.

-Creating an organizational culture that fosters growth and gives your staff a balanced, productive life, makes hiring and retaining good employees easier.
-So, if you're having difficulty with online recruitment, take a long look at your business technology tools and your culture to see how you can improve them, then take to social media and share what's so special about your company.
+Creating an organisational culture that fosters growth and gives your staff a balanced, productive life, makes hiring and retaining good employees easier.
+So, if you're having difficulty with recruitment online, take a long look at your business technology tools and your culture to see how you can improve them, then take to social media and share what's so special about your company.
 When combined, all of these things can help you attract more skilled workers, make your current employees feel more valued – and even encourage them to stay longer.